GourSE/telegram_bot/README.md

 - Launch the program

-  > You will have to build the program with `make` for method
+  > You will have to build the program with `make` for this method

   ***Launch the program with the desktop shortcut and select the script to run***